 The purpose of the Code is to identify mandatory requirements and best practice conduct for all government sector employees.
 The Code applies at all times when employees are acting in the course of, or in connection with, NSW government sector employment.
 See also the NSW Public Service Commission's Behaving Ethically: A guide for NSW government sector employees.

-Find out more from the Code of ethics end conduct (PDF 321KB)
+Find out more from the Code of ethics and conduct (PDF 321KB)

 Compliance and enforcement

 The functions of the Children’s Guardian exercised include the regulation and accreditation of statutory out-of-home care, adoption and children’s employment and, since June 2013, processing and auditing the Working With Children Check, as well as promoting Child Safe practices for organisations that work with children.
-The Office of the Children's Guardian has developed a Compliance policy (PDF 90.7KB) as well as a document outlining the Compliance program for 2015–16.
-(PDF 92.4KB)
+The Office of the Children's Guardian has developed a Compliance and Enforcement policy (PDF 365.7KB)

 Gifts and benefits policy